Australia in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 Due to the special circumstances surrounding Australia's entry and "to not reduce the chances" of the semi-final participants, contest organisers allowed Australia to compete directly in the grand final on 23 May 2015 without pre-qualification.
 This raised the number of competitors in the grand final to 27.
 As part of their guest participation, Australia was also allowed to vote in both semi-finals as well as the grand final.

 In Australia, both semi-finals and the final were broadcast live on SBS One at 5am AEST, allowing Australia to participate in the official voting period.
 In addition to live broadcasts early on Wednesday, Friday and Sunday mornings, all three shows were replayed in primetime on Friday, Saturday and Sunday nights.
 The commentators for all three shows were Julia Zemiro and Sam Pang.
-The Australian spokesperson, who announced the Australian votes during the final, was Lee Lin Chin.
-Chin was announced as Australia's voting spokesperson on an episode of The Feed on 18 May 2015.
+SBS appointed Lee Lin Chin as its spokesperson to announce the Australian votes during the final.
+Chin was announced as the voting spokesperson on an episode of The Feed on 18 May 2015.

 According to OzTAM viewership ratings for metropolitan markets, the first semi-final attracted 75,000 viewers watching live on 20 May, with an additional 500,000 viewers watching a primetime replay on 22 May.
 The replay was the most watched program on any Australian television channel with viewers aged 16–39 on 22 May.
 The second semi-final was watched by 61,000 viewers live on 22 May, and an additional 639,000 viewers watching a primetime replay on 23 May.
 The latter is a record audience for any Eurovision broadcast in Australian history.
 The replay was also the most watched television program with viewers aged 16–49, and second most watched with viewers 25-54 on 23 May.
 The final was broadcast live on 24 May and replayed the same day in primetime.
 The live broadcast, airing between 5am and 9am AEST was watched by 263,000 viewers, while the primetime broadcast drew 592,000 viewers.
 The primetime replay improved on the 476,000 viewers that watched the 2014 final by more than 20%.